Nwakakukaks/farmAfrica/README.md

 ---

-For more information, please visit our [website](https://agrobased.com) or contact us at info@agrobasedcom.
+For more information, please visit our [website](https://farmAfrica.com) or contact us at info@FarmAfrica.com